'The Crown' Final Season to Feature Prince Charles' 2nd Royal Wedding

-The Netflix drama is inching close and close to catching up with modern-day Royal family drama.
+The Netflix drama is inching closer and closer to catching up with modern-day royal family drama.

 The sixth season premiere of The Crown is on the horizon, and Netflix is teasing fans about just part of what they should expect from the tense final episodes.